EarthyScience/RespChamberProc/vignettes/switchingChambers.md

 ```

 The results are similar as for `calcClosedChamberFlux`, unless there are
-several rows identified by additional key column iChunk.
+several rows identified by additional key columns `iChunk` and `chamber.`

 ## Plotting faceted data and fits
+We recommend to plot the results together with the concentration data
-Plot the results to dectect problems.
+to dectect problems.

 ```r
 library(ggplot2)